No magic - just our painstaking joint work on the site

 That’s why, in this article, Weblium, a Ukrainian website builder, will share tips on how to protect your website from hackers.

-What are the most common hacking methods?
+What are the most common methods of hacking websites?

 There are numerous ways attackers can hack users or obtain personal information.
 Some methods are quick—like when a user downloads malware or clicks on a suspicious link, leading to a complete loss of access to files and accounts.
 In other cases, attackers may spend weeks or even months slowly extracting sensitive information from their victims.